WinterWolfSV/visual_sorting/README.md

     - Add a slider to select how many pillars that will be generated
     - Implement one or more of the sorting algorithms named above

 ---

+### 30th of Jan 2023:

+### Done today

+- Added bogo and bubble sort
+- Added sliders to decide speed of sorting and amount of pilars to be generated
+  ### TODO

+    - Fix my bad code
+    - Comment
+    - Finish today's README.md

+---